run --all

 Running the following:

-terragrunt run-all apply --terragrunt-source /source/infrastructure-modules
+terragrunt run --all apply --source /source/infrastructure-modules

 Will result in a unit with the configuration for the source above being resolved to /source/infrastructure-modules//networking/vpc